zolware/specsPonteligo/doc/mvp.rst

 The proof of concept would be a simple web application with the following components:

 - A home page containing a list of saved models (database).
-- A sign In/Sign Up interface (bfore authentiacation).
+- A sign In/Sign Up interface (before authentication).
 - A basic user profile interface.
-- A method to get the measurements from zolware.com.
+- A method to stream the measurements from zolware.com.
 - An interface to construct the state-space model.
 - A page displaying the results (signal and prediction).
-- An basic application database on a postgreSQL server.
+- An basic application database on a postgreSQL server to save the models.
 - An admin interface.

-The web application will provide a GUI for the engineer to construct a state-spaces model by entering the different matrix elements manually.
-The user will be able to get the data stream from zolware.com, lauch the application, visualize the results, and save/edit the model if desired.
+The web application will provide a GUI for the user (engineer) to construct state-space models by manually entering matrix elements in a dedicated web form.
+The user will also be able to get the data stream from zolware.com, lauch/stop the application, visualize the results, and save/edit the model if desired.

 Note that there will be no hiden state and learning algorithm procedures in the MVP.
 The user view will only display the data (predicted, real) where the predicted value will be obtained from a simple linear Kalman filter.

 The web application will be constructed using the Django web framework and will include two following applications:

-1. A *users* app for authentication and registration.
+1. A "users" app for authentication.
-2. A *modData* app to manipulate and visualize the data.
+2. A "kalman_model" app to manipulate and visualize the data.

+As a proof of concept, the web application will be hosted on Heroku, a popular Platform as a Service (PaaS) in the Python community.
+The database server and the static file server will eventually be hosted on different server/Content Delivery Network (CDN) in the future.

 Measurement Interface
 ---------------------

-The user will have to create an acount on zolware.com and generate a time series (uniform time steps) using two or three measurements.
+The user will have to create an acount on `zolware.com <https://zolware.com>`_ in order to generate time series (uniform timestep size) that can be used by the web application.

 Construction of the state-space model
 -------------------------------------

-The state-transition matrix :math:`A` and the state-to-measurement matrix :math:`H` can be defined by the user.
-For now only constants are allowed (including the constant timestep obtained from the simulated measurements).
+The state-transition matrix :math:`\mathbf{A}`, the state-to-measurement matrix :math:`\mathbf{H}`, the covariance matrix of the state-transition noise :math:`\mathbf{Q}`, and the covariance matrix of the measurement noise :math:`\mathbf{R}` will be defined by the user.
+For now only constants will be allowed (including the constant timestep obtained from the simulated measurements).

 We assume that the covariance matrix of the state-transition noise is diagonal (uncorelated system) and that the matrix elements, :math:`Q_{11}` and :math:`Q_{22}`, are the variances of random number obtained from a normal distribution of mean 0.
 A similarly assumption is made for the covariance matrix of the measurement noise :math:`R`.